isabella232/advertising-cloud.en/help/new/audio/audio-faq.md

 * Can we cherry pick podcasts to run on?
 How can we ensure a brand safe environment?

-    * TargetSpot will allow you to choose  `categories`&nbsp;of podcasts through direct deals, but not specific podcasts
+    * TargetSpot will allow you to choose  `categories` of podcasts through direct deals, but not specific podcasts
     * SoundCloud is only run of podcasts
     * Brand Safety: All podcast content is verified by the audio partner
-    * For full podcast lists, please go to&nbsp; [TargetSpot](https://wiki.corp.adobe.com/display/TMCS/TargetSpot)&nbsp;or&nbsp; [SoundCloud Partner Materials](https://wiki.corp.adobe.com/display/TMCS/SoundCloud)
+    * For full podcast lists, please go to  [TargetSpot](https://wiki.corp.adobe.com/display/TMCS/TargetSpot) or  [SoundCloud Partner Materials](https://wiki.corp.adobe.com/display/TMCS/SoundCloud)

 <!-- Two links above are to wiki.corp.adobe.com.
 Users outside the Adobe firewall won't be able to view those links.
 Make public?
 Remove?
 Add "(Internal Only)"? -->